IOTechSystems/ble-sim/README.md

 [Bluez 5.60](http://www.bluez.org/)

-Some of the Bluez 5.60 source is used to build the simulator so we need to download it
+Some of the Bluez 5.60 source is used to build the simulator so we need to download it:

   `./scripts/download-deps.sh`